dmbarbour/wikilon/docs/CommandLine.md

 These problems are addressed, more or less, by the [AVM](NetworkModel.md) and associated network model.
 The AVM behavior function has the form `(InMsg*State)→(OutMsgList*State)`.
 This is very similar to the `(message*state)→state` mentioned above.
 One motivation for using an output message list as opposed to an outbox within state is that we can easily recognize read-only queries on the state and extract additional parallelism or even replication of the machine.

 AVM input and output messages each have two parts.
 An input message has the form `(context*content)` where context is a value securely controlled by our AVM, and content is a value provided by the the sender.
 Output messages have the form `(capability*content)` where capability includes a network address and a cryptographically opaque context.
 To create capabilities, an AVM receives a *self* function, of type `context→capability`.
 This way, outgoing messages may contain capabilities to receive responses.
+In a type-safe environment, we might think of contexts and capabilities as indicating the type of associated message (dependent types).

 Every AVM is formed of a triple: (state, behavior, signal).
 The signal value is a context used by the AVM host for generic life cycle purposes: init, halt, suspend, wakeup, etc..
 A fresh AVM is initialized by signal with information about itself and its environment.
 Signals may serve other ad-hoc purposes, e.g. to indicate that an AVM should favor a power saving or low bandwidth modes.

-### Command and View Capabilities
+### Command Capabilities

-A claw command has type `state→state`.
-This has nice properties for concatenation, composition, streaming.
-The claw namespace for the command will generally depend on the state type.
-We won't want too many state models, so we'll probably standardize just a few common structures for most purposes.

-To deliver a claw command, we reify it into a block, i.e. `[state→state]`, then deliver it together with a `(capability * [state→state])` pair.
-This capability routes state update command to an appropriate AVM.
-Based on context, the AVM will gather the appropriate states together, apply the function, then scatter the states back to their original locations.
-Usually, the context will indicate both some shared state and a workspace for the user.
-Effects beyond state updates are left to discretion of the AVM.
-We could certainly model an outbox, or even a hierarchically embedded AVM.
+A claw command line will be a function of type `state→state`.
+This preserves nice properties for concatenation, composition, streaming.
+Though, the state type and effects models must also be chosen carefully to ensure that effects are also composable.
+To deliver a claw command, we reify it into a block, i.e. `[state→state]`, then deliver it to an AVM as a `(capability * [state→state])` message.
+This capability is also part of the editor's state, and routes the block to the appropriate machine.
+The AVM applies the function to the state and has immediate opportunity to observe and react to updated state.

-In addition to command capabilities, we will need view capabilities.
-View capabilities should probably support both subscriptions and queries, and be compositional in useful ways.
-If you hold a command capability, you should probably have an associated view capability (because blind commands are usually bad commands)... but the converse is not necessarily true.
+Effects beyond state update are left to the discretion of the AVM and the specific model and use case.
+An interesting possibility is that our state value itself hosts an AVM triple for direct manipulation by the user, then the outer AVM queries the inner AVM for available messages.
+The nature of AVMs makes it trivial for one machine to host more machines.
+Together with namespaces, it is feasible to experiment with many command contexts with different state types.

+### View Capabilities

+Blind commands are probably bad commands.
+If we have the authority to update some state, we should probably have authority to view the same.
+But the converse isn't true: it may be useful to provide view capabilities for a lot of state that we cannot directly manipulate.
+In the simplistic case, a view or query message might have a form similar to `(viewCap * (queryInfo * responseCap))`, where `responseCap` receives a message containing a copy of `state`.
+However, this is a bit too simple, and requires repeatedly polling the state even if it hasn't changed.
+Some properties that also would be valuable include:

+* easily filter or compose views into new views
+* subscribe to state and manage the subscription
+* machines adapt based on active subscriptions

+While I haven't hammered out the details, I think it would be wise to take a lot of inspiration from publish-subscribe models, and perhaps even integrate with some of those.

+### Editor Capabilities and Asynchronous Effects and Views

+In overview, I'm leaning towards a capability-secure model for commands and views, placing each REPL or Shell into an implicit AVM.
+The ability for commands to cause further effects is left to the discretion of the receiving AVM.
+View capabilities will be a bit trickier to get right, I think, though it's doable and a brute force simplistic approach should be sufficient to get started.

+Usefully, these views and techniques should generalize nicely for RDP, which effectively pushes all of 'messaging' into machine adaptation to active subscriptions (with parameters).

 ## Secondary Design Thoughts

 ### Multi-Media Claw

 Mixed text and media can be very interesting in some programming contexts - e.g. xiki, iPython notebooks, spreadsheets, tangible functional programming, live programming.
 Claw code is textual and probably shouldn't directly support structured multi-media content.
-However, an interesting possibility exists: a structure editor can simply *expand* in place the definitions of some words, allowing us to view and edit the word inline (perhaps subscribing to external updates on the same).
+However, an interesting possibility exists: a structure editor can simply *expand* in place the structured definitions of some words, allowing us to view and edit the word inline (perhaps subscribing to external updates on the same).
 Thus, this would effectively allow embedded media and shared resources within claw code without hindering access to the plain text fragments.
+Selection of words for inline editing could be guided by simple naming conventions.

 Conversely, a structure editor for AO might render otherwise opaque blocks as fragments of claw code.

-Expansion of words for inline editing could be guided by simple naming conventions.

 ### Late vs. Early Binding of Words